TestGorilla LogoTestGorilla Logo

 Why should you use TypeScript interview questions after sending skills tests?

-You should conduct interviews after sending each candidate a skills assessment that features TypeScript-related tests.
+You should conduct interviews after sending all your applicants a skills assessment that contains various tests – from TypeScript-related tests to soft skills tests.

-Once candidates have completed the tests, you can compare their responses to determine which ones deserve an interview.
-Our skills tests show each candidate’s score as a percentage to help you compare them easily.
+Once candidates have completed the tests, you can compare their responses to shortlist the best of the bunch for interviews.
+Our system each candidate’s score as a percentage to help you compare them easily and shortlist them quickly.

-Before you conduct interviews, remember to gather results from skills assessments.
-TestGorilla has a comprehensive test library containing a range of beginner, intermediate, and advanced programming skills tests for candidates.
-You can sign up for a free 30-minute live demo to learn more about TestGorilla’s features and assessments.
+And don’t forget to run skills assessments first to shortlist candidates to interview.
+TestGorilla has a comprehensive test library containing a range of data-driven beginner, intermediate, and advanced programming skills tests for candidates.

 TestGorilla Logo